-It’s hard to imagine a more cruel thing to do, but in 2017 Cynthia Marie Randolph, age 25, of Weatherford, Texas locked her children in a hot car to teach them “a lesson” because she was mad that they were playing in her car.
+It’s hard to imagine a crueler thing to do, but in 2017 Cynthia Marie Randolph, age 25, of Weatherford, Texas, locked her children in a hot car to teach them “a lesson” because she was mad that they were playing in her car.
 She was indicted in 2017 and held on a $200,000 bail bond.
 She was sentenced in May to 20 years in prison for killing her kids.

 It was recently reported that Texas leads the nation in children dying in hot cars.
-Obviously a parent who leaves a child in a hot car could be arrested for neglect.
-But did you know that it’s illegal to leave a child alone at anytime?
+A parent who leaves a child in a hot car could be arrested for neglect.
+But did you know that it’s illegal to leave a child alone at any time?

 In Texas, it is illegal to leave a child in a car without an adult, regardless of the temperature.
-Under Texas Penal Code, Title 5, Chapter 22, Section 10, a child cannot be left in a car for more than five minutes if the child is younger than 7 years old and there is not another person in the car who is 14 years or older
+Under Texas Penal Code, Title 5, Chapter 22, Section 10, a child cannot be left in a car for more than five minutes if the child is younger than seven years old and there is no other person in the car who is 14 years or older.

-While it is not illegal to leave pets in a hot car in Texas, you could still be held accountable if the act was considered an act of cruelty, which is punishable by jail time and a fine.
+While it is not illegal to leave pets in a hot car in Texas, you could still be held accountable if the act was considered cruel, which is punishable by jail time and a fine.

 Parents, let’s keep our kids and pets safe during the Texas summer and NEVER leave them alone in a car.
 If you see a pet or a child locked in a hot car, immediately call 911.
 In Texas, it’s legal to break into a car to save a child.